-When the user initially invokes the Calendar tool, the screen appears as shown
+When a regular user initially invokes the Calendar Tool, the screen appears as

-Figure 2 shows an expansion of the command menus.
+Figure 3 shows an expansion of the command menus for the regular-user

 'File Save' saves the currently active calendar on the file from which it was opened, or on a new file if it was created from a new display.
 'File Save As' allows the current calendar to be saved on a different file from which it was opened or most recently saved upon.
 'File Save All' saves all currently open calendars.